-"Assistance" means the three classes of assistance, namely: Federal-state assistance, federal assistance and state assistance.
+31 "Assistance" means the three classes of assistance, namely: Federal-state assistance, 32 federal assistance and state assistance.

-"Indigent person" means any person who is domiciled in this state and who is actually in need as defined by division or department rules and has not sufficient income or other resources to provide for such need as determined by the state division of human services or the Department of Human Services.
+33 "Indigent person" means any person who is domiciled in this state and who is actually in 34 need as defined by division or department rules and has not sufficient income or other resources 35 to provide for such need as determined by the state Division of Human Services or the Department 36 of Human Services.

-"Domiciled in this state" means being physically present in West Virginia accompanied by an intention to remain in West Virginia for an indefinite period of time, and to make West Virginia his or her permanent home.
-The state division of human services or the Department of Human Services may by rules supplement the foregoing definition of the term "domiciled in this state", but not in a manner as would be inconsistent with federal laws, rules, and regulations applicable to and governing federal-state assistance.
+37 "Domiciled in this state" means being physically present in West Virginia accompanied by 38 an intention to remain in West Virginia for an indefinite period of time, and to make West Virginia 39 his or her permanent home.
+The Department of Human Services may by rules supplement the 40 foregoing definition of the term "domiciled in this state", but not in a manner as would be 41 inconsistent with federal laws, rules, and regulations applicable to and governing federal-state 42 assistance.

-"Medical services" means medical, surgical, dental and nursing services, and other remedial services recognized by law, in the home, office, hospital, clinic and any other suitable place, provided or prescribed by persons permitted or authorized by law to give such services; the services to include drugs and medical supplies, appliances, laboratory, diagnostic and therapeutic services, nursing home and convalescent care and such other medical services and supplies as may be prescribed by the persons.
-This shall include medical services provided by doulas during the birthing process.
+"Medical services" means medical, surgical, dental and nursing services, and other remedial services recognized by law, in the home, office, hospital, clinic and any other suitable place, provided or prescribed by persons permitted or authorized by law to give such services;

+the services to include drugs and medical supplies, appliances, laboratory, diagnostic and therapeutic services, nursing home and convalescent care and such other medical services and supplies as may be prescribed by the persons.
+This shall include support services provided by doulas during the prenatal period, the birthing process, and up to 365 days post-delivery.
+Doula services are provided as preventive services pursuant to the Code of Federal Regulations for a physician or other licensed healthcare practitioner acting within their scope of practice to provide